guardianproject/info/content/code/sqlcipher.md

 #### Details for Developers

-We&#8217;ve packaged up a very simple SDK for any Android developer to add SQLCipher into their app with the following three steps:
+We've packaged up a very simple SDK for any Android developer to add SQLCipher into their app with the following three steps:

-  1. Add a single sqlcipher.jar and a few .so&#8217;s to the application libs directory
+  1. Add a single sqlcipher.jar and a few .so's to the application libs directory
   2. Update the import path from _android.database.sqlite.*_ to _info.guardianproject.database.sqlite.*_ in any source files that reference it.
 The original android.database.Cursor can still be used unchanged.
   3. Init the database in onCreate() and pass a variable argument to the open database method with a password*: